phunkytoadz/phunkytoadz/README.md

 # Secondary

 If you missed the PhunkyToadz mint, you will be able to buy and sell on Kalao.
-Contract address ___ and Link to be updated on launch.
+Contract address [0x6732e0c765e40b97b50c89992816f9e57de54a3f](https://snowtrace.io/address/0x6732e0c765e40b97b50c89992816f9e57de54a3f) and [Kalao Collection](https://marketplace.kalao.io/collection/0x6732e0c765e40b97b50c89992816f9e57de54a3f).
 PhunkyToadz is in contact with Kalao to be verified prior to mint to prevent fake collections.

 CC0 / good !vibes only / face right frens / original face left art by Gremplin - CC0